Activity Centres

 Council has prepared draft planning controls and a planning scheme amendment to implement the Caulfield Structure Plan.
 The draft Amendment C245glen was endorsed by Council on 21 May 2024.
 Council has yet to receive authorisation from the Minister of Planning to exhibit this amendment.

 Caulfield activity centre is now part of Tranche 2 of the Victorian Government’s Activity Centre Program.
-Phase 1 engagement for this centre is currently underway to understand place.
-Phase 2 engagement is scheduled for early 2026.
+Phase 1 engagement for this centre took place from October–November 2025.
+Final plans and permanent planning controls for the centre are expected to be approved by the Minister for Planning by mid-2026.

 Glen Huntly Structure Plan and proposed Amendment C221